JoeCotellese/dotfiles/README.md

   but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.

+### Managing API keys or other secrets

+Any file named secrets.zsh is ignored in the .gitignore file.
+I use it for API keys

 ## install

 Run this: